Eric Norstad: Influences and techniques

-Norstad credits artists Peter Voulkos, Bernard Leach, and his parents as influences, as well as clean, functional Scandinavian design of the 1930s, 1940s and 1950s.
+Norstad credits artists Peter Voulkos, Bernard Leach, Shoji Hamada and his parents as influences, as well as clean, functional Scandinavian design of the 1930s, 1940s and 1950s.
 The stoneware clay that Norstad Pottery mixed was a combination of Kentucky ball clay, California fire clay, and grog- a sand like material.
 When fired the pieces vitrified into an extremely hard, dense, non-porous material.
 The mixture was thrown into an old commercial dough mixer with water and the finished batch turned out into plaster trays to age and lose moisture.
 The clay was then driven through a pug mill, which compresses it and extrudes long plugs of finished clay that is thrown into pots on a wheel.
 Some clay is rolled into slabs and draped over plaster molds.
 This treatment, called "jiggering" is a time honored method of producing many pots that are identical.
 Norstad pots were most noted by their distinctive glazes, often with markings in a Japanese style Sumi-e brushwork.
 In earlier pieces relief features or decorated carvings were added to the pots.
 Fired to 2500 °F for 24 hours with high-fire glazes resulted in a smooth, impervious, and very durable finish, resistant to scratching, chipping, and cracks.
-Norstad pottery is recognizable by several design elements: a strong lip, or rim; graceful, symmetrical shapes and glazes, mostly earth tones, that are accented by brushwork of stylized fish or other animals, leafy stencils, and abstract glazed patterns.
-Although some of his work, such as his porcelain, is extremely light and graceful, most of it is sturdy and utilitarian: dinnerware, vases, lamp bases and sinks.

 Norstad ceramic sinks were tested and approved under the Uniform Plumbing Code by the International Association of Plumbing Officials.
 The basins were hand thrown inside spinning plaster molds which insured a good degree of uniformity.
 The mold formed the outside of the basin and the inside is hand crafted.